-Cleveland State University is an urban campus serving a racially, culturally and economically diverse student body.
+Cleveland State University is an urban campus serving a racially, culturally, and economically diverse student body.
 Diversity is extremely important to CSU.
-Explain your experience serving diverse students and how you will make a positive contribution to CSU's diverse community.
+Explain your experience serving diverse students and how you will make a positive contribution to CSU's inclusive community.
+For applicants who have not yet had the opportunity for such experience, note how your work will contribute to CSU's commitment to diversity and mission as an urban serving university.